LzhJack/Jack-Fonse-Stan/docs/navigation-structure.md

 ---
 layout: default
-title: Navigation Structure
+title: How to Create an Animation
 nav_order: 5
 ---

-# Navigation Structure
+# How to Create an Animation

 {: .no_toc }